stackbit-projects/fierce-iron-3aaa9/src/pages/contact.md

 We can maintain realtionship by following these ways: -

-1) Be loyal in quality of clothes.
+* Be loyal in quality of clothes.

-2) We will listen their problems or pain so that we can mitigate their problems.
+* We will listen their problems or pain so that we can mitigate their problems.
-3) Design clothes according to their requirements.
+* Design clothes according to their requirements.
-4) Provide service on time.
+* Provide service on time.

-5)Make a regular communication with valuable customers.
+* Make a regular communication with valuable customers.

-6)Offer gifts with clothes on special occasions to regular customers.
+* Offer gifts with clothes on special occasions to regular customers.

-7)Ask them for feedback about service.
+* Ask them for feedback about service.

         Fill the form below to get in touch with our team.